structurizr/java/docs/spring-petclinic.md

 ## 10. View the diagrams and layout the elements

 If you sign in to Structurizr and open the workspace you just uploaded, you'll see something like this.

-![The Spring PetClinic workspace](images/spring-petclinic-1.png)

 Structurizr doesn't do any automatic layout of the elements on your diagrams, so you will need to drag the boxes around to create a layout that you like.
 You can save the position of the diagram elements though.

-And that's it!
+![The Spring PetClinic workspace](images/spring-petclinic-1.png)